-While the gender pay gap still stands at 17%, the gender pension gap is over twice as large at 40.3%, representing a difference of £7,500 a year.
-There are obvious reasons - disrupted careers to take time out to care for children or later caring for elderly relatives or helping with grandchildren.
+While the gender pay gap still stands at around 15%, the gender pension gap is variable and nuanced.
+According to the IFS in March 2023, generally fewer working age women were saving into a pension than men, and those that were contributed less.
+There are obvious reasons for this - disrupted careers to take time out to care for children or later caring for elderly relatives or helping with grandchildren.
 Additionally, divorced women and those who have been single mothers at some point in their working life are at greater risk of low income in retirement than the population as a whole.